cristianoliveira/datapoa-java-client/README.md

     }

 ```
-More details can be found on Unit Tests.
+Examples can be found on Unit Tests

 ## Creating Customized Results